toolsforresearch/TFRResponseLogger/README.md

 # TFRResponseLogger LimeSurvey plugin
-LimeSurvey plugin by toolsforresearch.com, using the events beforeSurveyPage and beforeLoadResponse
+LimeSurvey plugin by https://www.toolsforresearch.com, using the events beforeSurveyPage and beforeLoadResponse.

 **Purpose**<br />
 This plugin for LimeSurvey enables survey administrators and/or database administrators to log the actions of the respondents to selected surveys.
 After enabling the plugin for a survey, it logs the following:
 1. When a link to start or resume a survey was opened.
 Event: beforeSurveyPage in application/controllers/survey/index.php.
 2. If the survey already has answers for the requested token: how many response records exist for the token and what the answers in every response ID were.
 The plugin uses the event beforeLoadResponse (in application/controllers/survey/index.php) for logging the existing answers.
 LimeSurvey triggers this event once per session: at the initial loading of the survey.
 On subsequent actions the answers are retrieved from the \$\_SESSION variable.
 3. After any click on next/previous/submit the plugins logs (a) the array of loaded answers once again, this time extracted from the \$\_SESSION variable and (b) the response to the questions on the page that the respondent has just left.
-The response is a dump of the \$\_POST variable except the YII_CSRF_TOKEN and except \$\_POST[fieldnames], which is a huge array that cluttered the logging too much.
+The response is a dump of the \$\_POST variable except the YII_CSRF_TOKEN and except for \$\_POST['fieldnames'], which is a huge array that cluttered the logging too much.
 Event: beforeSurveyPage in application/controllers/survey/index.php.

 **Storage options**<br />
 The plugin offers 2 types of storage for the logs: